 I make mistakes but it’s OK, because I write about them for you to chuckle at and maybe you will learn from them as I do.
-Everything I write is from the subjective viewpoint of me and most of my stories start with ‘you know I once met a guy who said that…’ I tell the stories of encounters with people who changed my life, or at least tucked on my heart strings for a fleeting moment; the stories of moments when I was scared and angry and lonely; the stories of experiences that have not been photographed but have been neatly folded and tucked into that special part of my brain where patronums can be summoned from.
+I tell the stories of encounters with people who changed my life, or at least tucked on my heart strings for a fleeting moment; the stories of moments when I was scared and angry and lonely; the stories of experiences that have not been photographed but have been neatly folded and tucked into that special part of my brain where patronums can be summoned from.

 I have been lucky enough to travel both solo and with a partner, so I will write about that.
 I will write short filler-stories when I don’t have time for writing, and when I don’t feel like it at all, I will just post pictures.
-Right now I feel like I know where the blog is going, but if it needs some time to shape up, have patience (everyone goes through difficult periods growing up – just look at Britain) because I’m not going anywhere.
-Which is either good or bad news, I guess.
-Since my move to WordPress, my no ads policy has had to change since I’m not part of the premium plan that allows you to turn the ads off.
-However, you should know that I can’t affect what ads are shown and I am in no way affiliated to the products they mark.
+Since my move to WordPress.com, my no ads policy has had to change since I’m not part of the premium plan that allows you to turn the ads off.
+(Probably because I spent all my money on empanadas, pad thai and alpaca hearts.)
+However, you should know that I can’t affect what ads are shown and I am in no way affiliated to the products they market.
 The blog content itself still continues to be ad-free.
 If I happen to mention a product or a company, it is because I like them, not because I’ve partnered up with them.

 I hope you enjoy reading through my ramblings, and if you have something to say, please leave a comment!
 I love comments.
 Comments are the internet equivalent of gold stars in your homework.